Communicable Disease Prevention

 • The varicella vaccine can prevent chickenpox and is safe and effective for those 12 months of age and older.

-For VZV vaccine, Please contact your primary care provider the Campus Health Center (Allendale)
+For VZV vaccine, please contact your primary care provider or the Campus Health Center right off GV's Allendale campus.

 Meningitis is an inflammation of the protective membranes covering the brain and spinal cord, generally caused by bacteria and viruses.
 Meningitis usually spreads through coughing, kissing, and sneezing.
 If not treated in time, meningitis can cause serious health complications and even death.
 For more information visit The CDC's Webpage on Meningococcal Illnesses

 Meningitis spreads through bacteria or virus, by direct or indirect contact.
 Commonly spread in contaminated food.
-For more information about transmission visit: The CDC's Webpage on Transmission OR The CDC's Meningitis Webpage
+For more information about transmission visit: The CDC's Webpage on Transmission.

 The best way to prevention meningitis illnesses is vaccination.
 If you have come into close contact with someone who has meningitis or meningococcal illness, they can be prescribed an antibiotic to prevent illness spread.
 For more information about vaccination visit: The CDC's Webpage on Meningitis Vaccines